ElanMedoff/personal-site/_posts/how-i-built-my-blog.md

 I decided to use [Next.js](https://nextjs.org/) as my front-end framework because of it's optimization for static site generation.
 With SSG, every page is pre-rendered at build time and served to the user immediately.
 This is distinct from server side rendering, which renders the requested page at request-time.
 Since my blog renders the same content for every user, it makes a great use case for pre-rendering the site with SSG.

 I looked into some other frameworks that specialize in SSG, but Next.js had the best combination of popularity – which goes hand-in-hand with online resources – and a good ratio of framework-specific quirks to features.
+In other words, for all the features you can access with Next.js, you have to learn very little framework boilerplate.

 ### Design

 I decided to use [tailwindcss](https://tailwindcss.com/) as my CSS "framework".
 I've experimented in the past with css-modules, plain scss, and [vanilla extract](https://vanilla-extract.style/), but I've found tailwind to be my favorite so far.
 Nothing can beat its dx.

 Design isn't my strong suit, so I decided to go with [daisyui](https://daisyui.com/) as my component library.
 I mostly write my own components, but daisyui has some great color themes that I use too (the theme for this site is `cyberpunk`!).
-Daisyui also has great integration with tailwind, so I can use classes like `text-primary` to use the theme's primary color instead of something like `text-gray-200`.
-If I ever decide to add a dark mode in the future, this should make that _way_ easier.
+Daisyui also has great integration with tailwind, so I can use classes like `text-primary` instead of something like `text-gray-200`.
+If I ever decide to add a dark mode in the future, this should make that _much_ easier.

 I write my blog posts in Markdown, which has an awesome syntax for writing, and some really nice default styles.
 I looked into using [mdx](https://mdxjs.com/), which has support for JSX components, but it seemed a bit overkill for my usecases.
-It's a relatively new technology with a few kinks to work out (i.e. what to bundle when importing a component), so I think I'll wait a bit.
+Maybe in a bit.

 For syntax highlighting in my code blocks, I use [react-markdown](https://github.com/remarkjs/react-markdown) and the approach outlined [here](https://github.com/remarkjs/react-markdown#use-custom-components-syntax-highlight).
 It was a bit of a pain to set up, but it's the best solution I've found so far.